shaysegal/techcs-236347/README.md

 # Program Synthesizer

-Our synthesizer can get as User Input in both modes and Synthesize a program based on the input.
-Our synthesizer sketch support Integers and Strings.

 ## Synthesizer Modes:
 Our synthesizer operates in four primary modes:
 - Run through examples: which allows the user to learn and test the synthesizer abilities, by going over a set of preconstructed, diverse and comprehensive examples.